rwaldron/tc39-notes/es8/2017-03/mar-21.md

 MS: Created, but `undefined`?
 Just like the numbered ones are.
 Ok, that's the way I like it too.

 DE: The only change in the spec I'll be making is moving back the `replace` parameter to the last position.
-Given that, is this proposal ready for stage-3?
+Given that, is this proposal ready for stage 3?

 WH: Yes.